Free Shipping on orders over $3,000.

 2. Brighten It Up With Statement Lighting

-You're likely going to need task lighting above your prep and dining areas — why not add a pop of personality with unique pendant lighting?
+You're likely going to need task lighting above your prep and dining areas—why not add a pop of personality with unique pendant lights?
 Oversized shades, glass orbs, or vintage barn lighting are just a few styles you can choose from.

 For more kitchen lighting inspiration, check out these kitchen lighting ideas to brighten your space.